carlohamalainen/carlohamalainen.github.io/_posts/2012-11-12-debian-on-dell-latitude-e6530.md

 The installation process:

-1. Install the base Debian Squeeze system but don&#8217;t install the graphical desktop environment.
+1. Install the base Debian Squeeze system but don't install the graphical desktop environment.

-2. Replace &#8220;squeeze&#8221; with &#8220;testing&#8221; in /etc/apt/sources.list, then do the usual apt-get update and apt-get dist-upgrade.
+2. Replace "squeeze" with "testing" in /etc/apt/sources.list, then do the usual apt-get update and apt-get dist-upgrade.

 3. Install a 3.2.x kernel from source: